 Some targeted organizations instead are seized to abet public-wide attacks.

-Others become victims for corporate espionage or even on behalf of another country (like the Chinese hacking group APT10, believed to be working for China’s Ministry of State Security).
+Others become victims for corporate espionage on behalf of another country (like the Chinese hacking group APT10, believed to be working for China’s Ministry of State Security).

 - Virtual patching